 And there are lots of other card game options that you can play at your party that are simpler to explain and just as much fun- including Blackjack, Crazy Eights, and Spoons.

 Be sure to have a parent or an older sibling serve as the dealer/additional player so they can help players who are still learning, and make sure that everyone is having fun!

 Want to Turn It Into a Sleepover Party?

-- When the Game Stands Tall (Football movie that is quite inspiring!)
+- When the Game Stands Tall This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you.
+(Football movie that is quite inspiring!)

 Boys Poker Night Birthday Party Thank You Notes

 It might be one of my kids' least favorite parts about having a birthday party- but I think it is so important to teach kids the art of writing a nicely crafted thank you note!
 So I always create an easy format that they can use that fits the party theme!
-Click here to download for your own personal use!
+You can download this thank you note for free below!

 I hope your kids enjoy their Boys Poker Night Party as much as mine did!

 Check out some more awesome Tween Birthday Party Ideas:

 - The Amazing Race Birthday Party